Replikanti/flowlint-examples/R3/README.md

 ✅ PASS
 Idempotency key 'messageId' detected upstream of mutation node.
 ```
+FlowLint passes here because the Set node carries `messageId` on the path to the mutation.
+R3 does not verify the unique index or `ON CONFLICT` clause (those are for real idempotency, outside the check).

 **Why this is more robust than Example 2:**
 - ✅ Enforcement at database level (guaranteed, no manual dedup)